AbarnaRajarethinam/bobionics-skipslides/README.md

 #### **3. Important File Extraction**

-Once the most relevant files are identified, the system reads their **full contents** and prepares them in a structured format.
+Once the most relevant files are identified, the system reads their **contents** and prepares them in a structured format for AI processing.

 Example output: